aeternity/aepp-sdk-docs/Sophia.md

 ### Functions

 [Source](https://reasonml.github.io/docs/en/function.html)
-Function can be be of type: `public`, `internal` or `private`
+Function can be be of type: `entrypoint`, `internal` or `private`
-- public:  These can be used from outside the contract.
+- entrypoint:  These can be used from outside the contract.
 - internal: These can be used by contracts inheriting the given contract.
 - private: These can only be used locally in the contract